PryorET/LiesOfP-ItemIDList/README.md

 ### 📈Future Plans
 - I plan to complete - Missing Item names & DLC Quest Items
-- I do not plan to complete - DLC Collectibles
+- I do not plan to complete - Collectibles
 - If you want to expand the list or spot any mistakes, contributions via Pull Requests will be much appreciated!
 Kindly [EMail me](mailto:pryor.e.t.x100@gmail.com) if you have any questions!